GuillaumeFavelier/dotfiles/README.md

 ------------
 In order to use these configuration files, you must install some dependencies.

-For the archlinux distribution: `i3-wm dmenu i3status feh compton dunst libnotify scrot imagemagick nload htop screen`
+For the archlinux distribution: `i3-wm dmenu i3status feh compton dunst libnotify scrot imagemagick nload htop screen tmux`

 ToDo
 ----